Panthers vs. Bruins Prediction & Picks - November 22

 Panthers vs. Bruins Prediction & Picks: Line, Spread, Over/Under - November 22

-The Boston Bruins (13-1-3) visit the Florida Panthers (12-5-1) at Amerant Bank Arena on Wednesday, November 22 at 7:00 PM ET on TNT and Max.
-The Panthers are riding a six-game home winning streak.
+The Florida Panthers (12-5-1) host the Boston Bruins (13-1-3) at Amerant Bank Arena on Wednesday, November 22 at 7:00 PM ET on TNT and Max.
+The Panthers have won six in a row at home.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.